-1) Responsible for deducting 10% from all region monies collected for state charity, and using this money for state charity expenses.

-2) Responsible for writing a check yearly to the MRF, not to exceed \$1 per active ABATE of Indiana member; that sum to be decided by the executive director.

-3) Expense checks should be sent out no later than 15 days from receipt of report.

-4) If expense report is incorrect or there are questions the treasurer is responsible for contacting the director to clarify.

-5) Receipts are required for reimbursement.

-6) Charity event checks are to be exchanged in a timely manner between region and state treasurer.
+- Responsible for deducting 10% from all region monies collected for charity events. - 2) Responsible for writing a check yearly to the Motorcycle Riders Foundation, should not exceed \$1 per active ABATE of Indiana member; that sum to be decided by the executive board. - Expense checks should be sent out no later than 15 days from receipt of report. - 4) If expense report is incorrect or there are questions the treasurer is responsible for contacting the director to clarify. - Receipts are required for reimbursement. - 6) Charity event checks are to be exchanged in a timely manner between region and state treasurer.

+State LINC Representative

+- 1) May be elected or appointed as decided by the executive director. - Provides legislative information network committee updates and calls to action to members at state meetings. - Establish, maintain, and utilize communication trees within the state.